TeamVanced/Vanced/Guides/CreatingALogcat.md

 ### Creating a logcat using adb on your PC

 - Run the following adb command.
 Unless you added adb to PATH, add a `.\` before the command.
 Having issues?
-Check the [Guide](./SettingUpAdb.md#Getting%20started%20using%20adb)
+Check [our adb setup Guide](./SettingUpAdb.md#getting-started-using-adb)

 ```bash
 adb shell logcat -c